starkfell/starkfell.github.io/_posts/2016-11-18-continuous-deployment-to-nano-server-in-azure.md

 * Deploying IIS and ASP.NET Core to the Nano Server
 * Creating a Runbook to push changes from GitHub to the Nano Server

+# Prerequistes

+Make sure you are following the instructions below on a host running Windows 8.1 and higher or Windows Server 2016 RTM.
+Additionally, make sure you have
+Co-Administrator or an Azure Organizational Account with access to an existing Azure Subsciption.

 # Deploy Azure Automation Resources using PowerShell Script